Haifa bus 16 suicide bombing

-The Haifa bus 16 suicide bombing was a suicide bombing which occurred on 2 December 2001 on an Egged bus in Haifa.
-15 people were killed in the attack and 40 people were injured.
+The Haifa bus 16 suicide bombing was a Palestinian suicide bombing which occurred on 2 December 2001 on an Egged bus in Haifa, Israel.
+15 civilians were killed in the attack and 40 were injured.

 The Palestinian Islamist militant organization Hamas claimed responsibility for the attack.

 The attack

-During the afternoon of Sunday, 2 December 2001, the perpetrator calmly boarded Haifa bus No. 16, which was en route from Neve Sha'anan to the Giborim bridge.
-The perpetrator paid the bus fare and a few seconds later detonated the explosive device concealed underneath his clothes.
-The attack, which occurred in a busy intersection in the Tel Amal neighbourhood in Haifa killed 15 people and injured 40 more, 17 of them critically.
+During the afternoon of Sunday, 2 December 2001, the assailant calmly boarded Haifa bus No. 16, which was en route from Neve Sha'anan to the Giborim bridge.
+The assailant paid the bus fare and a few seconds later detonated the explosive device concealed underneath his clothes.
+The attack, which occurred in a busy intersection in the Tel Amal neighbourhood in Haifa, killed 15 civilians and injured 40 (17 of them critically).

-The perpetrators
+The perpetrator

 Hamas claimed responsibility for the attack.
 A leaflet published by the Hamas announced that the suicide bomber was Maher Habashi, a 21-year-old Palestinian plumber from Nablus.